How Often Should You Take NAD and What’s the Right Dosage?

 Optimizing Cellular Health

-Cellular health is fundamental for NAD metabolism.
-Intermittent fasting, which involves cycles of eating and fasting, has been shown to stimulate NAD production and help improve cellular health.
+Cellular health is crucial for NAD+ metabolism.
+Intermittent fasting, a dietary pattern involving cycles of eating and fasting, has been shown to stimulate NAD+ production and promote various cellular repair processes, including autophagy.

 When is IV the best option?